Resilience, Rhymes, and Retribution: Life Lessons From 50 Cent's 'Power of the Dollar'

 After pissing everyone off and inspiring Jay-Z to diss him at Hot 97's Summer Jam that same year on "It's Hot (Some Like It Hot)" (years before they would end up collaborating).
 The chaotic whirlwind of "How To Rob" (which was also featured on the In Too Deep soundtrack alongside "Rowdy Rowdy") resulted in what 50 wanted: he created enough noise to stand out in hip-hop.

-Musically, the album is the atypical mafioso rap affair, popularised by Raekwon's Only Built 4 Cuban Linx… (1995) and Fat Joe's Don Cartagena (1998), only updated and polished with a Timberland boot footprint and club-sculpted R&B for the new millennium.
+Musically, the album is the atypical mafioso rap affair, popularised by Raekwon's Only Built 4 Cuban Linx… (1995) and Fat Joe's Don Cartagena (1998), only updated and polished with a Timberland boot footprint for the new millennium.
 Beat-wise, a majority of the album is handled by the aforementioned Trackmasters, with additional support from EPMD's Erick Sermon, Al West and L.E.S. and 50 Cent himself.

 "As The World Turns", 50's Bun B collaboration, sounds like cruising down the sunbeam streets of Queens in a BMW 325i on a one-way trip to Texas.
 The one-two punch of "Thug Love" with Destiny's Child and "Material Girl" with Dave Hollister are the mandated R&B cuts that Trackmasters ironically sound most comfortable on the boards, likely due to their extensive R&B catalogue.
 Late-album standout "I'm A Hustler" is a true hidden gem.
 Showcasing 50 Cent's younger, pre-gunshot-morphed flow, the track is a paragon of East Coast rap.
 I mean, 50 spits, "I'm the type to swallow my blood before I swallow my pride," all over DJ Scratch's boom-bap setup.